sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>netpbm</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A library for handling different graphics file formats
+Short desc    : A library for handling different graphics file formats
 URL          : http://netpbm.sourceforge.net/
-Лицензия     : BSD and GPLv2 and IJG and MIT and Public Domain
+License      : BSD and GPLv2 and IJG and MIT and Public Domain
-Описание     : The netpbm package contains a library of functions which support
+Descript     : The netpbm package contains a library of functions which support
              : programs for handling various graphics file formats, including .pbm
              : (portable bitmaps), .pgm (portable graymaps), .pnm (portable anymaps),
              : .ppm (portable pixmaps) and others.